 - Knowledge of te reo Māori me ona tikanga

 - Experience working with a range of assessment tools and therapeutic interventions with people experiencing mental illness

 - The ability to apply clinical skills in a flexible, innovative, adaptable and autonomous manner

 - Experience of interagency co-operation and collaboration and awareness of agency boundaries

-For the health and safety of both staff and patients all NMH staff are required to be vaccinated in accordance with the COVID-19 Public Health Response (Vaccinations) Order 2021.
+For the health and safety of staff and patients all NMH staff are required to be vaccinated in accordance with the COVID-19 Public Health Response (Vaccinations) Order 2021.

 Ā mātou rōpū (About our team)